List of DC Comics characters: R: Isabel Rochev

 Isabel Rochev is a character appearing in American comic books published by DC Comics.

 Isabel Rochev is a former slave from a Siberian village who obsessively fell in love with Robert Queen, and overcame her status to eventually become the CEO of Queen Industries after his death, increasing her power and influence over Star City by using her private security forces as public peacekeeping soldiers.
 However, her obsession with Queen has led her to usurp Queen's wife's jewelry and plot to kill Oliver Queen by any means necessary.

 Isabel Rochev in other media

 Isabel Rochev appears in Arrow, portrayed by Summer Glau.
 This version is a senior executive at Stellmoor International and Robert Queen's former mistress who acquires half of Queen Consolidated.
 Having been trained by Slade Wilson and receiving his powers through a blood transfusion, she was finally killed by Nyssa al Ghul.

 Rock

 Rock is a character appearing in American comic books published by DC Comics.

-Micah Flint is an astronaut who is transformed into a golem-like creature after being subjected to genetic engineering.
+Micah Flint is an astronaut who volunteered to participate in a program of genetic engineering that was intended to modify human physiology and anatomy in such a way as to render humans fit to sustain stays in outer space without much sophisticated technology.
+As an effect of the experimentation, Flint's skin gradually transforms into a rock-like form.
 In later appearances, he attempts to take revenge on Lex Luthor and joins the Superman Revenge Squad and Injustice League Unlimited.